stwomack/pcf-intro/Common/env_info.md

 For PWS, for instance, use the following with the appropriate user:
 ```
-$ cf login -a api.run.pivotal.io -u student1 --skip-ssl-validation
+$ cf login -a api.run.pivotal.io -u user1 --skip-ssl-validation
 API endpoint: api.run.pivotal.io
 ...
 ```

-Or for GCP, use the student# you were assigned.
+Or for GCP, use the user# you were assigned.

 ```
-$ cf login -a api.sys.sierramadre.cf-app.com -u student1 --skip-ssl-validation
+$ cf login -a api.sys.sierramadre.cf-app.com -u user1 --skip-ssl-validation
 API endpoint: api.sys.sierramadre.cf-app.com
 ...
 ```